xcart/xc5-manual/en/general_setup/activating_your_license.md

     ![]({{site.baseurl}}/attachments/8225232/8356126.png)
 5. Click **Activate**.
 The license activation process will begin:
     ![]({{site.baseurl}}/attachments/8225232/8356127.png)
     The process may take a few minutes.
-Take care not to close the page before the process has fully completed.
+Take care not to close the page before the process has been fully completed.

 6. Once the license activation has been completed, you should see a confirmation message at the top of the screen:
     ![]({{site.baseurl}}/attachments/8225232/8716601.png)